ashishpatil7507/pro-it.E-Learning/README.md

 # pro-it.E-Learning :
-this is a front-end website using Bootstrap 5.
+a front-end website using Bootstrap 5.
 <hr> <br>
 An E-Learning Website for Students who can learn about 1.Personal Development